Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 • Instead of making your own seasoned flour, buy a seasoning mix with similar seasonings (no chili powder or sugar!)

-• Substitute 2 teaspoons of garlic from the jar or 2 frozen garlic cubes instead of mincing fresh garlic.
+• Substitute garlic from the jar or frozen garlic cubes instead of mincing fresh garlic.

 Make Ahead

-• Leftovers are delish and will keep in the fridge for several days.
+• Leftovers are delicious and will keep in the fridge for several days.

-• You can also make the dish a couple hours ahead and rewarm it before serving.
+• You can also make the dish a couple of hours ahead and rewarm it before serving.

 chicken and vegetables in sauce in skillet p